-Resignation of Mr. B Vijayakumar

-Mr B Vijayakumar, Director, tendered his resignation from the office of the Directors of the Company with effect from 08.11.2019.

-During his association with the Company, his contribution to the Board has been immensely valuable.
+Cessation

+- 1. During the year, under review Mr Ian Lloyds Scapens, resigned as a Director of the Company with effect from 15.06.2020. - During his association with the Company, his contribution to the Board has been immensely valuable.
+The Board places on record its appreciation for his inspiring guidance and his outstanding contribution to improve the overall functioning of the Company. - 2.
+During the year, under review Mr Simon Peter Venables, resigned as a Director of the Company with effect from 02.02.2021. - During his association with the Company, his contribution to the Board has been immensely valuable.
 The Board places on record its appreciation for his inspiring guidance and his outstanding contribution to improve the overall functioning of the Company.

-Appointment of Mr Simon Peter Venables as an Additional Director of the Company

-The Board of Directors at their meeting held on 31st January 2020 has appointed Mr Simon Peter Venables as an Additional Director of the Company with effect from 31.01.2020.

-Resignation of Mr Ian Lloyds Scapens

-Mr Ian Lloyds Scapens, Director, tendered his resignation from the office of the Directors of the Company with effect from 15.06.2020

-During his association with the Company, his contribution to the Board has been immensely valuable.
-The Board places on record its appreciation for his inspiring guidance and his outstanding contribution to improve the overall functioning of the Company.

-Appointment of Mr Rakesh Kailash Sharma

-The Board of Directors at their meeting held on 18th October 2019 has appointed Mr Rakesh Kailash Sharma as the Chief Financial Officer of the Company with effect from 18th October 2019.